 Students are acquiring new skills while solidifying and becoming fluent and confident in the application of existing skills.
-Science units include studies of weather, sound and light, properties of matter, and plants.
+Science units include studies of Plants and Pollinators, Properties of Matter, Land forms & Bodies of Water, and Diversity in Habitats.
 Social Studies units include communities, the history of Seattle, and Global Studies.
-Service-learning projects include working in the Tilth gardens, neighborhood clean-up, a collaboration with Green Schools, and helping to combat homelessness in Seattle.
+Service-learning projects include working in the Tilth gardens, neighborhood clean-up, and a collaboration with Washington Green Schools.
 Cross-disciplinary explorations encourage students to integrate their reading, writing, mathematical, and social skills to deepen and share their understanding.

 Social Emotional Learning (SEL) guides second graders to be contributing members of their community, at a classroom level and beyond using Social Thinking and Social Emotional Learning.
 Cooperative learning across the grade level is a part of many projects.
 Students are expected to demonstrate conflict resolution skills and show empathy and respect for others, with teacher guidance and modeling.
-Service-learning projects include garden work with Seattle Tilth and fifth grade “buddies,” community service in the neighborhood, and collaborating with Mary’s Place to combat the issue of homelessness in Seattle.
+Service-learning projects include garden work with Seattle Tilth and fifth grade “buddies,” community service in the neighborhood, and collaborating with local organizations that support various communities in Seattle.